Do you have a box filled with cards and knick-knacks that are only valuable to you?

 Or this year when my daughter gave me a packet of prawn crackers she bought with her own money, simply because she knew I like to snack on them while writing.
 Then there are the sudden tight hugs and “I love you, mum.”
 Simply because she loves me.

 Sometimes when I feel a little low on my “mummy barometer”, I take these cards out to read.
 They give me great comfort and reminds me of my job as their mum — to love them unconditionally.
 These cards get better and better each year.
-From simple heart-shape cut-out with the simple scrawls “I Love You” and handprints, they have graduated to more intricate cut-outs and creative drawings.
+From simple heart-shaped cut-out with the simple scrawls “I Love You” and handprints, they have graduated to more intricate cut-outs and creative drawings.
 The cards also chart the growing developments of my children and the feelings he or she has of me.

 Thank You Mummy For A Great Childhood!